The Importance Of Omega-3

 What is Omega-3?

-Omega-3 fatty acids are polyunsaturated fatty acids characterized by a double bond on the third carbon atom in the long chain of carbon and hydrogen atoms.
-Omega-3 fatty acids are generally sourced from marine life, specifically, fresh water fish, salmon, mackerel and herring.
+The omega-3 fatty acid is a polyunsaturated fatty acid characterized by a double bond on the third carbon atom in the long chain of carbon and hydrogen atoms.
+Omega-3 fatty acids are generally sourced from marine life, specifically, freshwater fish, salmon, mackerel, and herring.
 Marine sources of Omega-3 fatty acids are best known for their abundance of eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
 In recent years, it is becoming more abundant to see people looking into a more plant-based source to supplement themselves and their animals for Omega-3 fatty acids.
-Plants such as flax seed and, you guessed it, Camelina sativa (camelina oil) have some of the highest concentration of Omega-3 though alpha-linolenic acid (ALA).
-It is important to note that dietary fats act as vessels for fat-soluble vitamins, such as vitamins A, D, E and K. These vitamins along with Omega-3 (ALA) and Omega-6 (LA) are unable to be produced by the horses’ body alone.
+Plants such as flax seed and, you guessed it, Camelina sativa (camelina oil) have some of the highest concentrations of Omega-3 through alpha-linolenic acid (ALA).
+It is important to note that dietary fats act as vessels for fat-soluble vitamins, such as vitamins A, D, E, and K. These vitamins along with Omega-3 (ALA) and Omega-6 (LA) the horses’ body cannot produce alone.

 What is Omega-6?

-Omega-6 fatty acids are polyunsaturated fatty acids characterized by a double bond on the sixth carbon atom in the long chain of carbon and hydrogen atoms.
-Omega-6 fatty acids are abundant in linolenic acid (LA) and are generally sourced from corn, vegetable, sunflower and camelina oils.
+The omega-6 fatty acid is a polyunsaturated fatty acid characterized by a double bond on the sixth carbon atom in the long chain of carbon and hydrogen atoms.
+Omega-6 fatty acids are abundant in linolenic acid (LA) and are generally sourced from corn, vegetable, sunflower, and camelina oils.

 So, why 3 over 6?

-Still wondering where Omega-3 is going to come into play in this new-found way of managing horse’s nutrient intake?
-The main sources of Omega-3 for horses have always come from fresh grazing, aka, the natural forages that they were designed to eat almost 24/7.
-When looking at nutritional value in this manner, it’s easy to see where the loss of Omega-3 in a horse’s diet is stemming from, especially when majority of performance horses are on limited turn out and just a few hours of grazing.
+Still, wondering where Omega-3 is going to come into play in this newfound way of managing a horse’s nutrient intake?
+The main sources of Omega-3 for horses have always come from fresh grazing.
+This is the natural form of forage designed for them to eat almost 24/7.
+When looking at nutritional value in this manner, it’s easy to see where the loss of Omega-3 in a horse’s diet is stemming from, especially when the majority of performance horses are on limited turnout and just a few hours of grazing.
 In layman’s terms, Omega-6 had initially been at a lower ratio compared to Omega-3 when horses simply foraged all day.

 Pros of Omega-3